In the past two months, 300 dead puffins have washed up on St. Paul Island, alarming residents who had only seen six carcasses over the last decade.

 "It's all interrelated — from the smallest harmful algal blooms and phytoplankton issues to whale die-offs and loss of sea ice," she said.
 "It's absolutely all connected, and I think we're so far past the point of needing some kind of conservation and management action — before it's too late to give the ecosystem a fighting chance."

-So for now, that leaves the people of St. Paul to pick up dead birds from their beaches and monitor the changing ocean that surrounds them.
+For now, that leaves the people of St. Paul to pick up dead birds from their beaches and keep monitoring the changing ocean that surrounds them.